DC-LA: Difference-of-Convex Langevin Algorithm: Introduction

 \section{Introduction}

-The sampling problem from a Gibbs distribution in $\mathbb{R}^d$ under the form $\pi \propto e^{-V}$ is fundamental in machine learning and Bayesian inference \citep{Sanz-Alonso_Stuart_Taeb_2023}.
+The sampling problem from a Gibbs distribution in $\mathbb{R}^d$ of the form $\pi \propto e^{-V}$ is fundamental in machine learning and Bayesian inference \citep{Sanz-Alonso_Stuart_Taeb_2023}.
 A conventional approach is via the Langevin dynamics, under the assumption that $V$ is differentiable:

 where $B_t$ denotes the standard Brownian motion in $\mathbb{R}^d$.
-Under suitable conditions on $V$, this stochastic differential equation admits $\pi$ as a unique invariant distribution, and the law of $X_t$ converges to $\pi$ as $t \to \infty$ \citep{roberts1996exponential}.
+Under suitable conditions on $V$, this stochastic differential equation admits $\pi$ as a unique invariant distribution, and the law of $X_t$ converges to $\pi$ as $t \to \infty$ \cite{roberts1996exponential}.
 In practice, the stochastic dynamics \eqref{eq:Landiff} must be discretized for implementation.
 A simple Euler-Maruyama scheme results in the so-called Unadjusted Langevin Algorithm (ULA)

 where $\gamma>0$ and $\{Z_{k}\}_k$ follows i.i.d. normal distribution.